dotnet/interactive/docker-image/readme.md

-# .NET interactive docker image
+# .NET Interactive Docker image

-This folder contains a dockerfile that generates an image with latest .NET Interactive and Jupyter.
+This folder contains a Dockerfile that generates an image with the latest .NET Interactive and Jupyter.
 This lets you try out .NET Interactive's Jupyter experience without needing to install Jupyter directly.

 ## Build instructions